Pometry/Raphtory/docs/source/Analysis/queries.md

   .execute(DegreesSeparation())
   .writeTo(output)
 ```
-As we can now understand, what we are doing here is creating a perspective at sentence 32670, looking at the past and, therefore, including including everything from sentence 1.
+As we can now understand, what we are doing here is creating a perspective at sentence 32670, looking into the past and, therefore, including everything from sentence 1.
 Running this algorithm returns the following data:

 ```
 32670,Odo,2